iterative/dvc.org/public/static/docs/user-guide/contributing/docs.md

 > Check out the `.md` source code of any command reference to get a better idea,
 > for example in
 > [this very file](https://raw.githubusercontent.com/iterative/dvc.org/master/public/static/docs/user-guide/contributing/docs.md).

+## General language guidelines

+We try to use a casual and fun tone in our docs.
+We also avoid authoritative language such as "As you can see, clearly this is what happened..." which while good-intentioned, may scare off beginners.

+We also use "emoji" symbols sparingly for emphasis on certain things.
+Mainly:

+- ⚠️ Warnings about possible problems related to DVC usage (similar to **Note!** and "Note that..." notes)
+- 💡 Useful tips related to external tools/integrations

+Some other emojis currently in use here and there: ⚡🙏🐛⭐❗